nextbreakpoint/freeimage4java/README.md

     FreeImage library is statically linked with JNI code and distributed as single binary

-FreeImage is used under the FIPL, version 1.0.
+FreeImage is used under the FreeImage Public License, version 1.0.

 ## Generate JNI code